 Eat at Lee.

-Susur Lee is my absolute favourite chef.
-I have never left another restaurant saying wow I don’t even know where to begin on how to make that… Susur is a genius and his food is untouchable.
+Susur Lee is one of my favourite chefs.
+I have never left another restaurant saying wow I don’t even know where to begin on how to make that….
 On Top Chef Masters his fellow chefs were constantly in awe of his skill and were shocked that he didn’t win.
 Go there and get his signature dish, Singapore Slaw.

 Have drinks at the Dakota Tavern